analysis-tools-dev/static-analysis/README.md

 A collection of static analysis tools and code checkers for all programming languages

+## Elixir

+* [credo](https://github.com/rrrene/credo) -  A static code analysis tool with a focus on code consistency and teaching.

 ## Java

 * [PMD](https://pmd.github.io/) - A Java source code analyzer